 - Called to the Bar in Nova Scotia, 1986

-- Has acted or currently acts as arbitrator or on a dispute resolution panel in a variety of construction and commercial matters involving federal highway construction, delay claims, public transit matters and environmental disputes.
+- Has acted or currently acts as arbitrator or on a dispute resolution panel in a variety of construction and commercial matters involving, among other things, federal highway construction, delay claims, public transit matters, oil sands disputes and environmental disputes.

-- Currently acts as Fairness Commissioner in a government procurement process.
+- Acting as Fairness Commissioner in government procurement processes.

 - Acted for a subcontractor in successfully resolving a dispute with an international general contractor involving the design and construction of a coal terminal stacker-reclaimer.